Coronavirus: First two patients in UK receiving treatment at specialist centre

 The first cases of the coronavirus have been diagnosed in the UK, with two people from the same family being treated at a specialist centre.

-The announcement was made as more than 80 Britons on an evacuation flight from the Chinese city at the centre of the outbreak were due to land in the UK.
+The announcement was made as more than 80 Britons on an evacuation flight from the Chinese city at the centre of the outbreak landed back in the UK.

-The two patients are currently being treated at Newcastle upon Tyne Hospitals NHS Foundation Trust in its specialist Airborne High Consequences Infectious Disease Centre (HCID).
+The two patients are currently being treated by Newcastle upon Tyne Hospitals NHS Foundation Trust in its specialist Airborne High Consequences Infectious Disease Centre (HCID).

-It is understood that they travelled to the UK from China in recent days and are undergoing treatment at the Newcastle Royal Victoria Infirmary.
+It is understood that they travelled to the UK from China in recent days, had been staying at a hotel in Yorkshire, and are now undergoing treatment at the Newcastle Royal Victoria Infirmary.

 An outbreak investigation team has been formed to trace anyone who has been in contact with the pair to prevent onward transmission.